ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     PDF only: Show whether forward ("redo") and / or backward ("undo") executions are possible from the current journal position.

-    :returns: a dictionary `{"undo": bool, "redo": bool}`.
-The respective method is available if its value is `True`.
+    :returns: a Tuple `{"undo": bool, "redo": bool}`.
+The respective method is available if its value is `true`.

   .. method:: JournalUndo()